triton-inference-server/fil_backend/notebooks/categorical-fraud-detection/README.md

 # Fraud Detection With Categorical XGBoost

-This example notebook demonstrates how to train and deploy an XGBoost model with categorical features in Triton using the FIL backend.
+This example notebook shows how to train and deploy an XGBoost model with categorical features in Triton using the FIL backend.
 We begin by training two separate models on a fraud detection dataset with categorical variables: one small model designed to maximize runtime performance and one larger model